epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 hello:BoardGame and sorting them by their label.

 The rest of the configuration defines property and class shortnames and other important attributes.
-The resouces (classes and proeprties both) that are of interest are those of type `rdf:Property`, `owl:ObjectProperty`, `owl:DatatypeProperty`, `rdfs:Class`, and `owl:Class`.
+The resouces (classes and properties both) that are of interest are those of type `rdf:Property`, `owl:ObjectProperty`, `owl:DatatypeProperty`, `rdfs:Class`, and `owl:Class`.